-At American Family, we understand that you want to protect your dreams.
-And you want to keep expenses down when possible.
+At American Family Insurance, we understand that you want to protect your dreams and keep expenses down.
 That’s why we recommend you reach out to your American Family Insurance agent and schedule an insurance review.
-Not only will you get details on our easy-to-understand policies, but you can learn about bundling programs and discounting opportunities that can really save you some money.
-You’ll have the comfort of fine-tuned coverage that works hard to protect everything that means so much.
+Not only will you get details on our easy-to-understand policies, but you can learn about bundling and other discounts that can really save you some money.
+You’ll have the comfort of fine-tuned coverage that works hard to protect everything that matters most to you.

 Related Topics: At Home , Owning A Home